umutdeveloper/hopi-image-zoom/README.md

 ## Design Patterns

-Hopi Image Zoom was developed with clean code principles in mind, utilizing various design patterns:
+Image Zoom was developed with clean code principles in mind, utilizing various design patterns:

 - **Facade Pattern:** The `ImageZoom` class serves as the main interface, hiding the complexity of underlying subsystems like view strategies, state management, and notifications.
 - **Strategy Pattern:** The `ViewStrategy` class handles DOM interaction, allowing for easy customization.
 The default strategy provided is `ContainerViewStrategy`, but users can extend `ViewStrategy` to implement their own.